cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 [
   {
     "uitpasNumber": "0560002524314",
-    "tarrifId": "SOCIALTARIFF",
+    "tarrif": {
+       "id": "SOCIALTARIFF"
+    },
     "eventId": "31e926e2-a35f-11eb-bcbc-0242ac130002",
     "regularPrice": 10,
-    "regularPriceLabel": "Base tariff", # Optional
+    "regularPriceLabel": "Base tariff" # Optional
-    "numberOfTickets": 1 # Optional
   }
 ]
 ```

-As you can see, you can include multiple ticket sale registrations at once.
+As you can see, the request body is an array of `TicketSale` objects, so you can include multiple ticket sale registrations at once.
 This can be helpful when you want to provide your passholders a way to buy multiple tickets at once.
+This can be used to register multiple tickets for the same event and the same uitpas number (when the `remaining` field in the available tariff is more than 1), for the same event and multiple uitpas numbers, or for the same uitpas number and multple events.

 For more information about each property, see the documentation for the [POST /ticket-sales](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post) endpoint.